 – In peak months, buses may be too full to get on, meaning you might wait around sometimes.

 – Slow service (if you take the bus, you'll be waiting in line).

 Getting around Santorini by taxi

-The same applies to taking a taxi from the ferry port to you hotel.
+The same applies to taking a taxi from the Santorini ferry port to your hotel.
 Outside of this though, Santorini taxi services start to get a little expensive.

 If you want to pre-book a taxi in Santorini, I recommend using Welcome.

 -Taxi is a quick and easy way to get from one place to another.